Live Streaming of Holy Mass

 Holy Mass will be live streamed daily on Mondays, Tuesdays, Thursdays and Saturdays at 9:15 and on Wednesdays and Fridays at 7pm.
 On Sundays there will be one mass at 10:30.
 Access to live stream here.
 Before mass starts, say this prayer to your Guardian Angel and this prayer for Spiritual Communion.

 The Catholic Bishops’ Conference of England and Wales (CBCEW) have produced this guidance on re-opening of Catholic churches for individual prayer.
-The Parish Pastoral Council (PPC) are putting plans in place aligned with these guidelines.
+The Parish Pastoral Council (PPC) have put plans in place aligned with these guidelines.

 Please continue visiting the parish website for the Newsletter and all updates.